The first official Everton crest to feature on our kit dates back almost 100 years to 1920 - the era of Tom Fleetwood, Bobby Parker and Sam Chedgzoy.

 Eight years on and in 1991 a version resembling the 1978 edition was introduced and was worn on the shirt when Everton lifted the FA Cup in 1995.

 In 2000, this design was modified to add ‘1878', the year the Club was founded, and the word ‘Everton'.
-It is a design that has remained in place until this year - and the latest adaptation of the crest first drafted in 1938 by Kelly.
+It is a design remained in place until 2013.